microsoftgraph/microsoft-graph-docs/api-reference/beta/api/group_delete_members.md

-# Remove member
+---title: "Remove member"description: "Use this API to remove a member from an Office 365 group, a security group, or a mail-enabled security group through the **members** navigation property.
+You can remove users or other groups."---# Remove member

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Use this API to remove a member from an Office 365 group, a security group, or a mail-enabled security group through the **members** navigation property.
 You can remove users or other groups.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|